 #1 – Although some cuttings need to be dried or “hardened” a bit before planting, never let this period extend too long.
 If cuttings are left to dry out entirely, they will just die.

-Cuttings that need to be hardened a bit (e.g. geraniums and Pelargoniums) should be placed out of direct sunlight on newspaper or paper towels in an area that maintains a steady temperature between 65 and 75 degrees Fahrenheit.
+Cuttings that need to be hardened a bit (e.g., geraniums and Pelargoniums) should be placed in an area with steady temperatures between 65 and 75 degrees Fahrenheit, out of direct sunlight, on newspaper or paper towels.

 Leave them for a few days, apply rooting hormone, and plant.